 Presenter, DJ and self-described Acne Activist, Afia Kufuor founded @DontPopThatSpot, an Instagram account that “advocates for the acceptance and normalisation of real skin”, after experiencing the “worst bout of acne that I had ever dealt with.”

 She too acknowledges how positive the movement has been not only for herself but the community she's fostered: “I’ve seen the acne positivity movement inspire young girls who were so embarrassed and ashamed to post pictures of themselves on Instagram become confident and proud of their appearance,” says Afia.
-“The movement is so important in making people like myself from all different walks of life real recognised, accepted and empowered.”
+“The movement is so important in making people from all different walks of life feel recognised, accepted and empowered.”

 Here we present non-exhaustive list of acne positive and neutral faces to follow should you feed need a refresh: